top of page

 Reducing Balance Depreciation Explained

-The reducing balance method is simpler than the straight-line depreciation.
+The reducing balance method is more straightforward than the straight-line depreciation.
 In layman's terms, assets are depreciated by a set percentage each period, reducing the balance over time.

-Common reducing balance depreciation rates range from 15% to 25% per year.
+Common reducing balance depreciation rates range from 15% to 25% annually.
 The percentage is fixed until the asset is disposed of.
-For example, a business could depreciate a new computer at a rate of 25% a year until the computer is sold or destroyed.
+For example, a business could depreciate a new computer at 25% a year until the computer is sold or destroyed.

 Reducing Balance Formula

-Before I teach you the formula, you must first understand net book value (NBV) and accumulated depreciation.
+Before I teach you the formula, you must understand the basics of net book value (NBV) and accumulated depreciation.
 Both of these accounting principles are covered in the previous video

 The reducing balance formula is: